[Easy for everyone] Lowering the barriers to personal development [Individual Development Engineer]

 - Format and copy page content to clipboard

-It's like having your own microservices.
+It's basically like a microservice tailored to your own needs.

-Easy, right? 🧔🏽♂️
+See?
+Simple, right? 🧔🏽♂️

 Conclusion